sdobnaya/svgViewer/README.md

-# svgViewer
+# svgExplorer
-ongoing project on making svg readable and adjustable
+Ongoing project on making svg readable and adjustable